 “SUU is an ideal environment for multi-partner research collaboration,” said Robert Eves, Dean of the SUU Walter Maxwell Gibson College of Science and Engineering.
 “The university is interested in providing quality experiences for faculty and students and welcomes research collaboration.”

 Through the initiative, SUU students can apply for scholarships or college credit as they engage with the scholars-in-residence.
-It will provide research opportunities for students interested in histology, engineering or medical research.
+It will provide research opportunities for students interested in histology, engineering, or medical research.

 The Dixie and Anne Leavitt Family Foundation donated money to cover the housing and travel expenses for the scholars-in-residence.
 SUU is providing research space and a venue for visiting faculty summer seminars.
 Lumea will provide research funding for DDx-MRI projects.

 Lumea is the market leader in the field of integrated digital pathology solutions.
 Its proprietary platform leverages new technologies to drive significant improvements in biopsy handling, tracking, workflow, and pathology sign-out.
-Lumea’s technology results in measurably better quality, increased efficiencies, and significant cost savings throughout the diagnostic process.
+Lumea’s technology results in measurably better quality, increased efficiencies, and substantial cost savings throughout the diagnostic process.